azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 2. Open the Hotel Lobby web page.
 Join a chat in the **Hotel Lobby**.

 3. Type a message with a positive sentiment, like `I love this weather`.
 Observe the **thumbs-up** icon that appears next to the chat message you sent.
-Next, types something like, `I hate this weather` and observe the **thumbs-down** icon.
+Next, type something like, `I hate this weather` and observe the **thumbs-down** icon.
 These are indicators of sentiment (as applied by your solution in real-time).

     ![In the Live Chat window, callouts point to the thumbs-up and thumbs-down icons.
 The 'love this weather' statement produces a thumbs-up icon.
 Thumbs down for the 'I have this weather'](media/2020-06-29-05-44-34.png "Live Chat window")